The history of Peru

-can be dated back to more than 11,000 years, with nomadic hunter-gatherers, before the Peruvian territory was home to the Norte Chico civilization
+can be dated back to more than 11,000 years, with nomadic hunter-gatherers, long before the Peruvian territory was home to the Norte Chico civilization

-after a devastating outbreak of smallpox ravished the Incan population, and ruined their political stability.
+after a devastating outbreak of smallpox ravished the Incan population and ruined their political stability.
 Peruvian culture has a lot of roots in the Spanish colonial-era, such as the residing language.
-At this stage in the Peruvian history, exploitation of natural resources meant an expanding economy, which lead Lima to become distinguished colonial capital.
+At this stage in the Peruvian history, exploitation of natural resources meant an expanding economy, which lea Lima to become a distinguished colonial capital.
 The Viceroyalty of Peru became the last redoubt of the Spanish dominion in South America.

 was officially declared in 1821, which was followed by a series of conflicts decided territorial disputes, a very bloody period in Peruvian history.
-The 20th Century was an instable era in the history of Peru; the military has been present in Peruvian history since it became the first Latin American country to formally declare allegiance with the USA in WW II.
-The post war period saw many military coups, and it wasn't until 1985 that there was an exchange of power from one democratically elected leader to another, for the first time in 40 years of Peruvian history.
+The 20th century was an unstable era in the history of Peru; the military has been present in Peruvian history since it became the first Latin American country to formally declare allegiance with the USA in WW II.
+The post-war period saw many military coups, and it wasn't until 1985 that there was an exchange of power from one democratically elected leader to another, for the first time in 40 years of Peruvian history.